The What, Why and When of Planned Action Notices from the Developmental Disabilities Administration

 - Choice of provider.

-PANs help you understand what decision was made, why a decision was made, and what you can do if you disagree with the decision.
+PANs explain what decision was made, why the decision was made, who to contact for answers to questions or to follow up, and what you can do if you disagree with the decision.
 They are always sent before an action takes effect.

-PANs are always sent to at least two people: you (the client) and your representative (parent, guardian, or NSA).
+PANs are always sent to at least two people: the client and their representative (parent, guardian, or NSA).